336fran/tidydata/README.md

 ## Second data set

 Finally, the script creates an independent tidy data set with the average of each variable for each activity and each subject.
+This data set is saved as a txt file in the working directory.